-The Trust provided use of the oval and facilities at no charge to Ultimo Primary School for their annual sports carnival.
+The Trust provided use of the oval and facilities at no charge to Ultimo Primary School for their annual sports carnival and cross country run.

 The Trust provides access to a locked storage area for the use of Pyrmont Cares Inc, an organisation that delivers furniture to homeless people who have recently been placed in accommodation.